 The World Reimagined - Globe Trail

-This summer, a unique outdoor sculpture trail is on the streets of the City of London to encourage visitors, workers and residents to take a journey of discovery to explore the many layers of our shared history, and how we can make racial justice a reality.
+A unique outdoor sculpture trail is on the streets of the City of London to encourage visitors, workers and residents to take a journey of discovery to explore the many layers of our shared history, and how we can make racial justice a reality.

 From 13 August to 31 October, The World Reimagined will transform the Square Mile’s streets with a free art trail of 10 globe sculptures, each of them designed by an individual artist who is responding to themes including: Mother Africa; Still We Rise; and Expanding Soul.